ArnobTurja2002Ghosh/ArnobTurja2002Ghosh/README.md

 Favourite canto from the poem: Sixth canto (the canto where Meghnad literally gets slayed)

+"Among monarchs, your elder brother is to be praised, best of RākṢasas, a sea of glory in this world.
+Ah, who owns such riches on the surface of this earth!"
+(Canto 6 "The Slaying".
+"The Slaying of Meghanada: A Ramayana from colonial Bengal".
+Michael Madhusudan Datta.
+Translated by Clinton B. Seely.
+Oxford University Press)

 # How to pronounce my name

 Now if you are a Bengali, you have probably already guessed the Bengali transliteration for my name: অর্ণব (yes, that is how I write my name in Bengali).